Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 This collaborative camp brings together naturalists from Richardson Nature Center and the University of Minnesota Raptor Center.
 Richardson Nature Center hosts the first day of camp.
 Activities include meeting resident raptor ambassadors, discovering their natural history and behaviors, learning the requirements to care for and train birds in captivity, and exploring habitats to search for wild birds.
 The second day includes a field trip to The Raptor Center.
 Campers will learn how the veterinary clinic rehabilitates and cares for injured birds and will get a behind the scenes tour of The Raptor Center’s education department to see many different species of raptors up close.
 Bus transportation to and from The Raptor Center will be provided.

-Spirit of the Season: Maple Stout & Lager
+Spirit of the Season: Berry Wine

-The Métis and the Three Rivers
+The Metis and the Three Rivers

 Discover the vital role the Métis people played in Minnesota history.
 This program explores Métis culture and the importance of the three rivers in the lives of Métis and Native peoples in Minnesota as part of the Big Year of Rivers.
 Program will be followed by a guided tour of the Pierre Bottineau home. $10/person.